kaytu-io/pennywise/README.md

-# Pennywise
+<h1 align="center"> Pennywise </h1>

+## Overview
 Pennywise is an open-source program designed for calculating cloud resources' costs.
 It currently supports AWS and Azure.
 The project consists of a server, and a CLI program.

-## Overview
 ### Server
 The server component is intended for deployment on a server with MySQL database configuration.
 The server stores pricing data from AWS and Azure in a MySQL database.
 During startup, a migrator is run to set up the required tables and schema.

 ### CLI Program
 The CLI program parses data from Terraform in three possible formats: a Terraform file, a Terraform plan file, or a Terraform plan JSON file.
-The cost request is then sent to the Pennywise server, and the result, comprising the cost (in the specified currency), is received.
+The cost request is then sent to the Pennywise server, and the result, comprising the cost, is received.

 ## Getting Started
 Follow these steps to get started with Pennywise: